ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 $$
 R_{\alpha}(t)
 $$
  reverses.
-Therefore,
+Thus,
 $$
 {\alpha}'
 $$
-can be viewed as a level beyond which loss is greater than gain, when you make a deeper tree from root node
+can be interpreted as a level beyond which loss is greater than gain, when you make a tree from root node
 $$
 t
 $$
 .

+For
+$$
+T^{0}
+$$
-Now, suppose that
+, suppose that
 $$
 \alpha_{t_{k}}
 $$